Shavian alphabet: Other print literature

-Read, likely being an RP speaker born in 1887, would almost certainly not have had the contemporary pronunciation of Air, so that is unlikely to be relevant.
-It is possible that he either approximated Err /ɜːr/ as (which would not contradict with his /[ɛər]/ for Air) and flipped the initial stroke of Air /ɛər/ from something like "𐑸" to "𐑺" so as to avoid confusion with Are "𐑸", or that the hypothesised derivations of the ligatures are incorrect and bear no relation to pronunciation.

 Variants

 Quikscript

 Some years after the initial publication of the Shaw alphabet, Read expanded it to create Quikscript, also known as the Read Alphabet or the Second Shaw Alphabet.
 Quikscript is intended to be more useful for handwriting, and to that end is more cursive and uses more ligatures.
 It is also intended to be closer to shorthand, with a "senior Quikscript" mode providing many more shortenings.
 Some letter forms are roughly the same in both alphabets, though the rotation symmetry of tall–deep pairs is sacrificed for connected handwriting.
 See the separate article for more details.